lundegaard/redux-tools/docs/tutorial/02-namespacing.md

 !> For this reason, avoid using multiple namespaces within a single widget or module.
 Mixing namespaces may result in unexpected behavior and hard-to-track bugs due to actions being ignored.

-Remember that if you need to opt out of the namespacing mechanism, just use the regular `connect`/`useSelector`/`useDispatch` functions from `react-redux` and pass `isGlobal: true` to any injection decorators.
+Remember that if you need to opt out of the namespacing mechanism, just use the regular `connect`/`useSelector`/`useDispatch` functions from React Redux and pass `isGlobal: true` to any injector decorators.

 Using the `namespace` prop is pretty simple, but it doesn't scale well if you need to use `withReducers` deeper in the React component tree.
+Similarly, using the `useNamespacedDispatch` and `useNamespacedSelector` hooks is unnecessarily difficult, because these hooks have no way to access the namespace passed to the counter.
 That's when the namespace provider comes in handy.

 ## Namespace Provider